Dual Goal Representations: Related Work

 \cutsectiondown \textbf{Offline goal-conditioned RL.} At the intersection of offline RL~\citep{batch_lange2012, offline_levine2020} and goal-conditioned RL~\citep{gcrl_kaelbling1993}, offline goal-conditioned RL aims to train a goal-reaching policy from an unlabeled (\ie, reward-free) dataset.
 Offline GCRL provides a principled way to pre-train policies, representations, and value functions in a self-supervised manner, which can later be adapted to downstream tasks~\citep{vip_ma2023, icvf_ghosh2023, u2o_kim2024, ogbench_park2025}.
 Prior works in offline goal-conditioned RL have proposed diverse approaches based on implicit value learning~\citep{hiql_park2023}, contrastive learning~\citep{crl_eysenbach2022, tdinfonce_zheng2024}, metric learning~\citep{qrl_wang2023, cmd_myers2024}, and planning~\citep{sptm_savinov2018, sorb_eysenbach2019, goplan_wang2024}.
 In this work, we aim to improve the performance and generalizability of goal-reaching agents by learning an effective goal representation (as with prior goal representation learning methods discussed below), which can be orthogonally combined with any existing offline GCRL algorithm.

 \textbf{Representation learning for RL.} Representation learning has long been studied in RL~\citep{rep_echchahed2025}.
 By learning structured representations for states, actions, or other components in the given environment, prior work aims to facilitate learning and improve the generalization of RL agents.
-To this end, a variety of representation learning techniques~\citep{bisim_li2006, bisim_castro2019, lap_wu2019, spr_schwarzer2021, curl_laskin2020} have been proposed, and we refer to \citet{rep_echchahed2025} for a comprehensive literature review.
+To this end, a variety of representation learning techniques~\citep{bisim_li2006, bisim_castro2019, lap_wu2019, curl_laskin2020, spr_schwarzer2021} have been proposed, and we refer to \citet{rep_echchahed2025} for a comprehensive literature review.
+Among representation learning algorithms, our practical method has a resemblance to the successor representations and successor features~\citep{sr_dayan1993, sf_barreto2017, fb_touati2021, zs_touati2023}.
+Unlike these works, we approximate \emph{optimal} temporal distances (or equivalently \emph{optimal} goal-conditioned values), which do not correspond to any successor features or representations with respect to a fixed policy.
+This enables us to directly learn a representation for optimal goal-reaching.